 There are many causes behind insomnia, including stress, mental health, and physical health.
 There are also many solutions for insomnia, and these can include meditation and yoga practice.

 Yoga and meditation can help with insomnia by offering exercise, relaxation, and the ability to clear your mind of worry and anxiety that may keep you up at night.
 These practices are known for reducing stress, which can help alleviate the symptoms of insomnia.

 When we practice yoga or meditation, we trigger a physiological relaxation response in the parasympathetic nervous system (the "rest and digest" system).
 This response reduces psychological distress and results in physical changes including decreased oxygen consumption and increased exhaled nitric oxide.
 Brain wave patterns slow down, muscle tension and heart rate decrease, and blood pressure falls.

-The relaxation response has been found to mitigate depression and anxiety (which can cause insomnia), as well as insomnia itself.
+The relaxation response has been found to mitigate anxiety (which can cause insomnia), as well as insomnia itself.
 It can offer an improved sense of well being.
 Practiced regularly, meditation and yoga can support positive genetic alterations with anti oxidation and anti inflammatory changes that can counteract the effect of stress on your body.